-HIV Counseling, Testing and Referral - RWHAP Part C funds can be used to provide HIV Counseling, Testing, and Referral (CTR) services to high risk targeted populations in the designated service area in order to identify PLWH and link them into medical care.
+• HIV Testing - Recipients may use RWHAP Part C EIS funds to provide HIV testing services to high-risk targeted populations in the proposed new service area in order to identify PLWH and link them into medical care.
 However, recipients must coordinate these services with other HIV prevention and testing programs to avoid duplication of effort.
-Linkages and formal referral mechanisms should be established to ensure follow-up care and treatment for those persons identified as HIV-positive.
-Please note that RWHAP Part C funds cannot (1) supplant CTR efforts paid for by other sources, or (2) support routine CTR services in the general patient population, or generic efforts such as health fairs.
-If HIV CTR is provided, these services must comply with provisions stipulated by HHS in accordance with sections 2661, 2662, and 2663 of the Public Health Service (PHS) Act.
-The revised HHS Guidelines for CTR are available at: http://aidsinfo.nih.gov/.
-The CTR program also must assure the confidentiality of patient information in compliance with applicable federal, state, and local law.
+Recipients should establish linkages and formal referral mechanisms to ensure follow-up care and treatment for those persons identified as HIV-positive.
+Please note that RWHAP Part C EIS funds cannot (1) supplant HIV testing efforts paid for by other sources, or (2) support routine HIV testing services in the general patient population, or generic efforts such as health fairs.
+If recipients provide HIV testing, these services must comply with provisions stipulated by HHS in accordance with sections 2661, 2662, and 2663 of the Public Health Service (PHS) Act.
+The revised HHS Guidelines for HIV testing are available at: http://aidsinfo.nih.gov/.
+The HIV testing program also must assure the confidentiality of patient information in compliance with applicable federal, state, and local laws.

-Pre-exposure prophylaxis (PrEP) or non-occupational post-exposure prophylaxis (nPEP) is intended for persons not living with HIV; therefore, RWHAP Part C funds shall not be used to pay for PrEP or nPEP medication or medical services.
-However, RWHAP recipients, including Part C providers, may provide services such as risk reduction counseling and targeted testing, which should be part of a comprehensive PrEP program.
+Pre-exposure prophylaxis (PrEP) and non-occupational post-exposure prophylaxis (nPEP) are intended for persons not living with HIV; therefore, RWHAP Part C EIS funds shall not be used to pay for PrEP or nPEP medication or related medical services, such as physician visits and laboratory costs.
+However, RWHAP recipients, including Part C EIS providers, may provide services such as risk reduction counseling and targeted testing, which should be part of a comprehensive PrEP program.
 For further guidance, please see the HAB Program Letter on PrEP.

-Medical Care Evaluation and Clinical Care - RWHAP Part C recipients must provide comprehensive patient-centered primary health care services in an outpatient setting for low-income PLWH throughout their entire designated service area (see Appendix B).
+Medical Care Evaluation and Clinical Care - RWHAP Part C EIS recipients must provide comprehensive patient-centered primary health care services in an outpatient setting for low-income PLWH throughout their entire service area.
 In addition, recipients must ensure, directly or via referral, access for clients to core medical services as described in HAB PCN 16-02.
-If a program is unable to provide any of these services on-site, it may establish and demonstrate formal arrangements, such as contracts or memoranda of understanding (MOUs) with appropriate providers.
+If a recipient is unable to provide any of these services on-site, it may establish and demonstrate formal arrangements, such as contracts or memoranda of understanding (MOUs) with appropriate providers.
 Recipients must also be able to diagnose, provide prophylaxis, and treat or refer clients co-infected with tuberculosis, Hepatitis B and C, and sexually transmitted infections.
 Program-wide clinical protocols should be in place to address these co-morbidities.
 In addition, program clinical staff should track and coordinate all inpatient care.
-They should develop plans for the resumption of patient care in the program if a patient has been discharged from the hospital or if there is any other disruption in outpatient care.
+They should develop plans for the resumption of patient care in the program when patients are discharged from the hospital or if there is any other disruption in outpatient care.
 Finally, patients must be involved and fully educated about their medical needs and treatment options within the standards of medical care.